 Always putting things off until tomorrow?
 Here's how to take action now

-Do you constantly say to yourself: 'I'll do it tomorrow, or next week, or next month....', rather than taking action now?
-The purpose of this article is to help the reader to to understand what causes us to do this, thus raising self awareness and also to think about how to manage this condition, which is commonly referred to as procrastination.
+Do you constantly say to yourself: “I'll do it tomorrow, or next week, or next month”, rather than taking action now?
+This article will help you to understand what causes us to do this, thus raising self-awareness and also to think about how to manage this condition, which is commonly referred to as procrastination.

 What holds you back?

-- Procrastination is often a way of protecting yourself from experiencing an unpleasant emotional state, e.g. you prefer to watch television rather than going for a walk because that will mean exerting yourself and cause you pain rather than enjoyment.
+Procrastination is often a way of protecting yourself from experiencing an unpleasant emotional state.
+For example, you may decide to watch television rather than going for a walk because that will mean exerting yourself and cause you pain rather than enjoyment.

-- The ‘comfort of discomfort’ paradox – your current miserable or non-productive state is familiar and safe compared with the feared consequences of change and subsequent failure.
-Therefore the statement ‘I’m happy as I am’ is not a statement of genuine contentment but a fear of being worse off if the change fails, therefore you stay as you are.
+This is the ‘comfort of discomfort’ paradox – your current miserable or non-productive state is familiar and safe compared with the feared consequences of change and subsequent failure.
+Therefore, the statement “I’m happy as I am” is not a statement of genuine contentment but a fear of being worse off if the change fails.
+So, you stay as you are.

-- Anxiety – based on perceived threats to self-esteem if you participate in the avoided task.
-E.g. if you try to tackle Jane about her failure to start work on time and then fail, you will be a failure so what’s the point in starting the process?
+Based on perceived threats to self-esteem if you participate in the avoided task.
+For instance, if you try to tackle Jane about her failure to start work on time and then fail, you will be a failure?
+So what’s the point in starting the process?

-- Low frustration tolerance (LFT) – your perceived inability to endure frustration, boredom, hard work, uncomfortable feelings, setbacks.
-E.g. ‘I can’t stand present pain for future gain’
+Your perceived inability to endure frustration, boredom, hard work, uncomfortable feelings, setbacks.
+Maybe you’re a person that can’t stand present pain for future gain.

 - ‘Armchair contemplation’ - contemplating doing the task for long periods of time.

-- Leave tasks until the last minute because you ‘do your best work under pressure’.
+- Leaving tasks until the last minute because you ‘do your best work under pressure’.